SAP-samples/teched2024-DA180/exercises/ex00/README_FirstLogon.md

 ---

-1. Open Google Chrome and log on to your SA system.
+1. Open Google Chrome or Microsoft Edge and log on to your SAP Datasphere system.
 <br>![](images/00_00_0015.png)

 2. In case you get the following pop-up message, use the ***CLOSE*** button to get to the start screen.